openregister/deployment/README.md

         make push-config -e vpc=<name>

 You should now see the register at https://myregister.myenv.openregister.org.
-If this is a beta register you will not see it at https://myregister.register.gov.uk until you follow step 10.
+If this is a beta register you should additionally be able to see it at https://myregister.register.gov.uk

 ### 10. Extra steps for beta

-If you are creating a register in beta, you must follow [these additional steps](#extra-steps-for-creating-a-new-beta-register).
+If you are creating a register in beta, you must follow [these additional steps](./docs/extra-steps-beta.md).

+---

 ## How to create a register group in an existing environment